 Vanity Fair Shares an Exclusive First Look at ‘The Rise of Skywalker’

-With Rise of The Skywalker only seven months away, Vanity Fair released the covers for their special Star Wars issue this morning, along with an inside scoop with details from the anticipated film.
+With The Rise of Skywalker only seven months away, Vanity Fair released the covers for their special Star Wars issue this morning, along with an inside scoop with details from the anticipated film.
 From Kylo Ren’s internal struggle to honoring Carrie Fisher in the film, there’s a lot of new information to unpack.

 The covers feature two stunning photos of the main characters of the upcoming film, Kylo Ren and Rey.
 At first it looks like they’re separate photos, but when put side to side, it’s clear that it’s one picture and the two seem to be looking at each other.
 Vanity Fair delves deep into this popular relationship, Reylo, calling them “star-crossed lovers” and revealing a teaser of what’s to come for the two.

 “Their relationship is the closest thing the new trilogy has to a star-crossed love story on the order of Han and Leia: a source close to the movie says that their Force-connection will turn out to run even deeper than we thought”